wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 = I'm still stuck! =

-Head over here to visit our [contact page] (http://www.emailblasteruk.com/contact).
+Head over here to visit our [contact page](http://www.emailblasteruk.com/contact).
 Our team will be happy to assist with any integration queries which you may have.
 We are lovely people and we don't bite!

 == Screenshots ==